LiamConnell/liamconnell.github.io/docs/blog/posts/5 archetypes/5 archetypes.md

   created: 2024-06-04
 ---
 # 5 Archetypes of Knowledge-Intensive Applications
-## It's not always RAG
+### It doesn't always have to be RAG

+The advent of GenAI has seen the rise of the RAG Architecture

-In the last year, I've advised several innovative companies on their GenAI strategy and implemented applications of this technology across industries.
+In the last year, I've advised several innovative companies on their GenAI strategy, and I've implemented applications of this technology for use cases across industries.
 A subset of GenAI use cases deal with knowledge bases and other large bodies of content.
-I call these knowledge-intensive applications, with a nod to the legendary book by Martin Kleppmann.
+I call these **knowledge-intensive applications**, with a nod to the [legendary book](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321) by Martin Kleppmann.

 <!-- more -->

-This article aims to provide a set of alternatives to an application pattern that product and technology leaders might reach to too often.
+I want to provide a set of alternatives to an application pattern that product and technology leaders might reach to too often.
 I'm referring, of course, to the RAG Chatbot.
 The revolutionary ChatGPT interface has conditioned us into fixating on a single application type: the chatbot, often enhanced with retrieval-augmented generation (RAG).
 In this article, I'll describe when a RAG chatbot is useful and lay out four other application archetypes that are often more appropriate for a given use case.

 ## Archetype 1: The RAG Chatbot